typestack/class-transformer/README.md

    import 'reflect-metadata';
    ```

-3. ES6 features are used, if you are using old version of node.js you may need to install es6-shim:
+3. ES6 features are used, so if you are using a very old version of node.js, you may need to install es6-shim:

    `npm install es6-shim --save`